 - Internet access: This is a given.
 To access an online class, you will need a computer with a Wi-Fi connection or a functioning Ethernet cable.
 Your internet service should be dependable.
 You don’t want it to malfunction halfway through a lesson or an exam.
 Similarly, your computer should have available memory and your software should be updated regularly.
 You may also need to use a printer, scanner, webcam, headphone set, or microphone.
 Check each of your syllabi to confirm the computer equipment you need for the course.
 Reach out to the professor or teaching assistant if you have questions.

 - Books and supplies: Just because you are taking a course online does not mean that you aren’t responsible for class materials.
 You may be required to purchase textbooks, software, or other supplies.
 Check the syllabus to avoid any surprises.
+If you're hoping to save money, you may be able to find online versions of required textbooks or to purchase an older version of a book if there haven't been substantial changes between editions.
 Reach out to the professor if you have any questions.

 - Basic computer knowledge: Millennials generally don’t have to worry about this; they grew up in the age of computers, tablets, and cell phones.
 For everyone else, make sure that you feel comfortable with a computer before you commit to an online course.
 Do you have an email address and know how to check it?
 Can you type at least 30 words a minute to keep up with live class discussions?
 Check your speed by taking a typing test before you commit to the class.
 The most important thing is that you are fluent enough with computers that the medium won’t be a barrier during your class.
 Can you restart a program?
 Do you know how to connect to your printer?
 Your professor is there to help with the course content, not troubleshoot your devices.